-The fishing trawler continued on its path, farther into a short safety for the two passengers on board, Aaron Cross and Marta Shearing.
+The fishing trawler continued on its path, farther into a short safety for the two passengers on board: Aaron Cross and Marta Shearing.
 Aaron had just rolled up the map he had been studying in response to Marta's comment that she wished they were lost.
-Pleasantly surprised, he searched Marta's face for her full meaning, his brow arched above teasing blue eyes.
+Pleasantly surprised, he searched Marta's face for her full meaning, his brow arched above questioning blue eyes.
 She smiled back at him briefly then shyly glanced down at her hands and nervously folded them together, extending them on the table they shared.
 Unable to resist, Marta hazarded another look back at Aaron to gauge his reaction, wondering if he caught her subtle innuendo.

-Aaron was leaning back in his chair smiling directly back at her with a hint of smugness.
-Martha held his gaze boldly until his confident intensity stared her into a blush and she refocused on her hands clasped before her.
+Aaron was leaning back in his chair, smiling directly back at her with the smallest hint of smugness.
+Martha held his gaze boldly until his intense, penetrating stare caused her to blush.
+She refocused on her hands clasped before her.
 She sensed him leaning forward before she saw his one big right hand overtake both of hers together.
-Marta felt a happy relief and looked back at Aaron with unconcealed affection and desire.
-His own smile had softened and they enjoyed an extended moment in silent admission of a new intimacy shared between them.
+Marta felt a happy relief and looked back at Aaron with open desire and affection.
+His own smile softened and they enjoyed an extended moment in silent admission of a new intimacy shared between them.

 Aaron shook his head.
-"When you saw me, it was as a medical mad scientist analyzing her lab monkey.
+"When you saw me, it was as a mad scientist analyzing her lab monkey.
 Number five, right?" he chuckled, his laugh tinged only with the tiniest bit of bitterness.
 "But you wouldn't see me, no matter how hard I tried.
 You looked through me, straight to the cells in my body and," pushing his finger against his forehead, "the synapses in my brain."
 Then, because her smile had dimmed, he lowered his hand from his head to cover hers.
 Squeezing her hand, he added more gently, "Now we see each other."

-"For d**n good reason, if I was!"
-Aaron sat up rigidly, taking his hand with him, his smile gone.
+Taken aback, Aaron exclaimed, "For a damned good reason, if I was!"
+He sat up rigidly, taking his hand with him, his smile gone.
 Her hands abandoned, Martha pulled them back and folded her arms across her chest.
 It was an unconscious action guarding herself against his outburst and the root cause of it.
 She surmised his objection involved her culpability and her conscience was pained.
-They sat, silent in their own thoughts with only the sound of waves gently buffeting the boat.
+They sat, silent in their own dark thoughts with only the sound of waves gently buffeting the boat.

 Eventually, Marta spoke, looking out over the ocean reflecting on the recent past and the man she had known as Five.
-"I could tell almost right away you were different.
-I remember thinking you were so self-assured, so confident and self-aware."
+"I could tell almost right away you were different from the others.
+I remember thinking you were so self-assured, so confident and aware."

 "Don't you mean cocky, combative and rebellious?"
-Aaron interjected.
+Aaron interjected, repeating her words.

 "Dangerous," Marta clarified with a wry twist of her lips, her eyes meeting his.
-"You needed to be handled with caution. "
+"You needed to be handled with caution."

 "By you?"
 Aaron asked, his eyebrow arched and expression hard.

-Marta had expected a flirtatious response.
+Marta was hoping for a flirtatious response.
 "By you" was a statement that should have worked in that context, but she was thrown off by his accusatory tone.